-The first and third or these sources will produce the greatest mass of solute, but are likely to be less persistent than the second.
+The first and third or these sources will produce the greatest mass of solute, but are likely to be less persistent than the second, in spite of new calculations that suggest that the attenuation of surface-expressed seepage is likely to be more rapid than previously estimated.
 Solutes derived from flood irrigation should be quantitatively removed from the catchment a few years after application stops.
 There is a strong possibility that this would be before the commencement of rehabilitation, or at least in the early stages.
 We therefore believe it unlikely that solutes from this source will make a meaningful contribution to solute flux in the post-rehabilitation phase of mining.
-The fate of seepage-derived solute cannot be predicted with a high degree of accuracy because of uncertainty about the location of the aquifer containg it downstream from OB44.
+The fate of seepage-derived solute cannot be predicted with a high degree of accuracy because of uncertainty about the location of the aquifer containing it downstream from OB44.
 However, this source provides the smallest contribution to overall flux, so the predictive model is not very sensitive to the inherent imprecision in estimating its value.